Real QULIPTA patient.

 WARNINGS AND PRECAUTIONS

-Cases, including anaphylaxis, dyspnea, facial or throat edema, rash, urticaria, and pruritus, have been reported.
+Hypersensitivity Reactions: Cases, including anaphylaxis, dyspnea, facial or throat edema, rash, urticaria, and pruritus, have been reported.
 Hypersensitivity reactions can occur minutes, hours, or days after administration.
 Most reactions were not serious, and some led to discontinuation.
 If a serious or severe reaction occurs, discontinue UBRELVY and institute appropriate therapy.

 Hypertension (HTN): Development or worsening of pre-existing HTN has been reported following the use of CGRP antagonists, including UBRELVY.
-Some patients who developed new-onset HTN had risk factors.
+Some patients who developed new onset HTN had risk factors.
 There were cases requiring initiation of HTN treatment and, in some cases, hospitalization.
 HTN may occur at any time but was most frequently reported within 7 days of initiation.
 The CGRP antagonist was discontinued in many of the cases.
 Monitor patients for new-onset or worsening of pre-existing HTN and consider whether discontinuation of UBRELVY is warranted if evaluation fails to establish an alternative etiology or blood pressure is inadequately controlled.

 Raynaud’s phenomenon (RP): Development, recurrence, or worsening of pre-existing RP has been reported following the use of CGRP antagonists, including UBRELVY.
 In cases with small molecule CGRP antagonists, symptom onset occurred a median of 1.5 days following dosing.
 Many of the cases reported serious outcomes, including hospitalizations and disability, generally related to debilitating pain.
 In most cases, discontinuation of the CGRP antagonist resulted in resolution of symptoms.
 UBRELVY should be discontinued if signs or symptoms of RP develop, and patients should be evaluated by a healthcare provider if symptoms do not resolve.
 Patients with a history of RP should be monitored for, and informed about the possibility of, worsening or recurrence of signs and symptoms.